The Cyril and Eve Jumbo Charitable Trust

 • Relationship-first approach: This trust operates primarily through relationships and recommendations rather than open competition.
 Building a connection to the trustees or securing a colleague recommendation is crucial.

-• Long-term thinking: Position your organization as a potential 3-5 year partner rather than seeking one-off funding.
+• Long-term thinking: Position your organisation as a potential 3-5 year partner rather than seeking one-off funding.
 Demonstrate sustainability and ongoing impact potential.

-• Focus on education and youth: If working with adolescents/post-adolescents in England or on self-sufficiency projects in developing countries, clearly emphasize this alignment with the trust's stated priorities.
+• Focus on education and youth: If working with adolescents/post-adolescents in England or on self-sufficiency projects in developing countries, clearly emphasise this alignment with the trust's stated priorities.

 • Letter of introduction: The trust specifically suggests “a letter of introduction may be the best way to contact the Trust in the first instance” - start with a well-crafted introductory letter rather than a full proposal.

-• Revenue funding: Focus requests on program/operational costs rather than capital projects, which are explicitly less favoured.
+• Revenue funding: Focus requests on programme/operational costs rather than capital projects, which are explicitly less favoured.

-• Hope and possibility: Frame your work in terms of these motivating values - emphasize how your programs create community, belonging, and positive change through education and empathy.
+• Hope and possibility: Frame your work in terms of these motivating values - emphasise how your programmes create community, belonging, and positive change through education and empathy.

 🎯 You've done the research.
 Now write an application they can't refuse.